So How Do We Get There? Here Are Some Strategies For Moving Forward…

 Reimagine Downtown Talent as a place fostering walkability, participatory culture, shared communal areas, vibrant public event spaces, and a compelling retail experience.

-Engage those most impacted by this tragedy—including traditionally marginalized and Latinx populations—in the planning and policies to come, so that their needs and vision can be a driving factor in Talent’s future.
+Engage those most impacted by this tragedy—including traditionally marginalized and Latino/a/x populations—in the planning and policies to come, so that their needs and vision can be a driving factor in our community’s future.

 Establish an early warning system and more effective tools of communication to mitigate the loss of both life and property in the event of future disasters.